bbarcesaj125/babel-yfelliaui/README.md

 # My python code (Babel)

-This repository contains my python programs
+This repository contains my python programs.

 ## SETUP

-This folder contains a simple python program that outputs a *Hello World*.
+This folder contains a simple python program that outputs a *Hello World* string.

 ## INPUT